Last Modified: 12 Oct 2016

 Day 2 Halong Bay/Hanoi

 Rise this morning to the tranquil beauty of the bay.
-We have time for an early morning swim followed by breakfast.
-After breakfast we continue our adventure through secluded areas where we can swim or kayak.
-On your return to the main harbour at around midday, you will be transferred by boat to the mainland where your vehicle will be waiting.
+Spend the morning exploring secluded areas of the bay, perhaps swimming in the cool, green waters or seeing the sights by kayak.
+Around noon the junk returns to the dock and the journey towards Hanoi begins.
+You will be transferred by boat to the mainland where your vehicle will be waiting.
 The journey back to Hanoi takes around 3.5 hours.
-Your Halong Bay Junk Cruise adventures ends on arrival in Hanoi (around 5-530pm) where you will be dropped off at your centrally located Hanoi hotel.
+Your Halong Bay Junk Cruise adventures ends on arrival in Hanoi (approximately 5.30pm) where you will be dropped off at your Hanoi Old Quarter hotel listed below, or as nominated.

 The official currency of Vietnam is Dong (VND).